 Provide for an increase in costs due to unforeseen circumstances.

 - Additional amount charged to non-UW, non-federal users in excess of internal rate, not including sales tax or institutional overhead.

 - For recharge/cost centers a surplus occurs when revenues are greater than both expenditures and working capital amount.
 Ordinarily, surpluses in excess of the working capital amount should be incorporated into the next year's rate proposal.
 For fixed price contracts a surplus is the amount of revenue exceeding expenditures at the conclusion of the fixed price contract.

 - System to Administer Grants Electronically (SAGE)Top ↑

-- A technical description of the project results and additional information as required by the sponsor.
+- A technical, usually scientific, description of the project results and additional information as required by the sponsor.
 Additional information requested can include an abstract and a list of publications.

 - Terms & Conditions (T&C)Top ↑

 - The contractual agreements approved by the sponsor and OSP.
 They are included in the award document.

 - A means to allocate costs to different budgets through pro-rating or apportionment of actual benefit received.
 A cost transfer (also, called Salary Expense Transfer when transferring salaries) is used when the nature of the activity/costs has not changed from one entity or another or when costs are transferred in the categories in which they are charged (e.g. salaries, supplies, etc.).
 An example of a cost transfer is copier expense charged to one budget and allocated to all benefiting budgets.